Probabilistic Projections of Baseline 21st Century CO$_2$ Emissions Using a Simple Calibrated Integrated Assessment

-Our study is also silent on the impacts of negative emissions technologies due to our baseline policy assumption.
-Changes in climate policy might result in these technologies becoming viable and widespread over the rest of the century.
-This would reduce emissions from the point at which start technologies started to penetrate, shifting the distributions of annual marginal emissions towards zero (or below).
-This effect depends on the realizations of the negative emissions technologies and their penetration rates.
-One extension to this study is to include these deep uncertainties, and produce projections which are conditional on the negative emissions level and the rate of penetration of a sample technology.
+There are several other caveats that are important to mention.
+While the economic outputs in our analysis suggest that the higher end of economic growth forecasts, such as those elicited in \citet{christensenUncertaintyForecastsLongrun2018}, will not be achieved (even before accounting for shocks such as the COVID-19 pandemic), this is partially dependent on both our choice of calibration period as well as the structure of our economic model, which rules out the possibility of trend breaks in growth resulting from \emph{e.g.} automation.
+Additionally, our study is silent on the impacts of negative emissions technologies.
+Changes in climate policies could result in these technologies becoming viable and widespread prior to the end of the century.
+This would shift emissions downward starting from the point when these technologies begin to penetration.
+This effect depends, however, on the currently-uncertain details of these technologies.
+One extension of this study might be to include these deep uncertainties, producing projections which are conditional on both the negative emissions technologies and the rate of penetration of a sample technology.